Abhi-joshi/spring-boot-sample-java-scala/README.md

 # spring-boot-sample-java-scala
-Non-web application with production-ready features.
+Non-web application with development-ready features.

 ## Requirements
 1. Java 9 or greater.